AnnaFriedlander/LDA_for_FITS/README.md

     usage: java Gibbs inputfile #topics #iterations

-Gibbs sampling to infer topic allocations per word, per doc; from which topic proportions and word-topic distributions can be derived.
+Collapsed Gibbs sampling to infer topic allocations per word, per doc; from which topic proportions and word-topic distributions can be derived.
 Outputs CDWT, CDT, and CWT files every (#iterations/10)th iteration (file format as per CDW).
 FIXME: optimise alpha and beta vectors (instead of using heuristic values);